Artimon/lisbeth/readme.txt

 ## Who is using Lisbeth?
-Lisbeth arose from the browsergame "Schlacht um Kyoto" (engl.: "Battle for Kyoto) at http://www.schlacht-um-kyoto.de in order to improve performance with a data structure that should work as simple as possible with automated caching.
+Lisbeth arose from the browsergame "Schlacht um Kyoto" (engl.: "Battle for Kyoto") at http://www.schlacht-um-kyoto.de in order to improve performance with a data structure that should work as simple as possible with automated caching.